WILM-LD

-WILM-LD (channel 10) is a low-power independent television station in Wilmington, North Carolina, United States, owned by the Capitol Broadcasting Company.
+WILM-LD (channel 10) is a low-power Independent/MeTV affiliate station in Wilmington, North Carolina, United States, owned by the Capitol Broadcasting Company.
 The station's studios are located on Wrightsville Avenue (US 76) in Wilmington, and its transmitter is located in Delco, North Carolina.
 Master control and some internal operations are based at the facilities of sister station, NBC affiliate and company flagship WRAL-TV in Raleigh.

 On December 31, 2016, WILM lost its CBS affiliation to a digital subchannel of ABC affiliate WWAY (channel 3) and became an independent station.

 History

 The current station is actually the second TV outlet to have the WILM calls.
 WILM-TV (proposed for Wilmington, Delaware) was granted a construction permit in 1953, but never made it to the air, surrendering its license in 1955.
 WILM would have broadcast on channel 83, the only U.S. TV station in history to be allocated the very top of the UHF spectrum.

-The station began on April 3, 1989 as independent outlet W10BZ.
+The station began on April 3, 1989, as independent outlet W10BZ.
 It aired an analog signal on VHF channel 10 from a transmitter near the studios.
-W10BZ changed its call sign to WSSN-LP in 1995 when it joined the United Paramount Network (UPN).
+W10BZ changed its call sign to WSSN-LP in 1995.
+It joined the United Paramount Network (UPN) in the fall of 1997.
 In 1999, Capitol Broadcasting acquired the station.

 On March 23, 2000, it became a CBS affiliate, filling a void created when previous CBS affiliate WJKA changed its calls to WSFX-TV and dropped the network to join Fox.
 WSSN changed its call sign to WILM-LP on that date as well.
 Before WILM gained the CBS affiliation, programming from that network was seen in Wilmington on cable from WNCT-TV in Greenville, WBTW in Florence, South Carolina, or WRAL.

 WILM retained its UPN affiliation on a secondary basis until the network shut down and merged with The WB.
-After UPN and The WB merged to form The CW on September 18, 2006, cable-only WB 100+ affiliate "WBW" joined the new network through The CW Plus cable group.
+After UPN and The WB merged to form The CW on September 18, 2006, cable-only WB 100+ affiliate "WBW" joined the new network through the CW Plus cable group.
 Fox's sister programming service MyNetworkTV was formed around the same time and aligned with new sign-on W47CK, leaving WILM as a full-time CBS station.